Are Mice Nocturnal

 Are Mice Nocturnal?
 Understanding Mice Behavior

 When the sun dips below the horizon and the world settles into the quiet of the night, an unseen flurry of activity takes place in homes, yards, and forests.
 Mice, those small and surprisingly resourceful rodents, often begin their day while we end ours.
-But are mice nocturnal? and what does this mean for homeowners trying to combat infestations?
+But are mice nocturnal?
+And what does this mean for homeowners trying to combat infestations?
 At Seaside Pest Control, we’re here to shed light on the nocturnal habits of mice and help you understand how to manage and prevent their presence.
+If you’re hearing scratching sounds at night or noticing signs of rodent activity, it may be time to contact a trusted exterminator to assess the situation and implement a safe, effective solution.

 The Nocturnal Nature Of Mice

-Mice are predominantly nocturnal creatures, meaning they are most active during the night.
+Mice are predominantly nocturnal, meaning they are most active at night.
 This behavior evolved as a survival mechanism.
 The cover of darkness provides them with protection from predators like birds, snakes, and other larger mammals.
-For homeowners, this nocturnal behavior often means that the first signs of a mouse infestation may be subtle—a rustling in the walls, droppings in the pantry, or the occasional glimpse of a mouse scurrying away when a light is turned on.
+For homeowners, this nocturnal behavior often means that the first signs of a mouse infestation may be subtle, such as rustling in the walls, droppings in the pantry, or the occasional glimpse of a mouse scurrying away when a light is turned on.

 Why Are Mice Active At Night?